-Other anti-inflammatory agents, both biological and pharmaceutical, have sometimes been used by patientsl.
-Topical ophthalmic steroids are reported to be effective in the prevention of recurrent corneal erosions associated with ocular rosacea when used with oral antibiotics.
+Anti-inflammatory agents, both biological and pharmaceutical, have sometimes been used by people who have rosacea.
+Topical ophthalmic steroids are effective in preventing recurrent corneal erosions associated with ocular rosacea when used with oral antibiotics.

 The Dry Eye Workshop developed 4 different severity levels for ocular rosacea, each of which demands different treatment approaches:

 - Severity Level 1.
 Education and environmental changes, artificial tear substitutes (gels/ ointments) and eye lid therapy.

 - Severity Level 2.
 If level 1 measures fail, then include: anti-inflammatory, punctal plugs, and moisture chamber spectacles.

 - Severity Level 3.
 If level 2 measures fail, then include autologous serum drops, contact lenses and permanent punctal occlusion.

 - Severity Level 4.
 If level 3 measures fail, then include oral anti-inflammatory agents (cyclosporine A, prednisolone, methotrexate and infliximab) and/or surgery eye lid surgery, and cornea transplant.